flowchartsman/newsbot/README.md

 ## Configuration

-The bot is configured by the newsbot.conf file, which is written in [TOML](https://github.com/mojombo/toml/blob/master/versions/toml-v0.2.0.md), a sample of which has been provided in newsbot.conf.example (you'll need to fill in your own data to get it to work).
+The bot is configured by the newsbot.conf file, which is written in [TOML](https://github.com/mojombo/toml/blob/master/versions/toml-v0.2.0.md), a sample of which has been provided in newsbot.conf.example (you'll need to copy it to **newsbot.conf** and fill in your own data to get it to work).
 It should be pretty self explanatory if you [know what you're doing](https://dev.twitter.com/apps).
 If not, I'll document it later, I promise.
 It's just super late right now and I want to get this committed.

 ```toml